 This standard does not define any method for specifying the top-level module(s) of a design.
-This will be a tool-dependent feature.
+The mechanisms for specifying the top-level module(s) of a design are synthesis tool dependent.

 3.1.2 Module member specification

 The module member specification contains a set of member declarations and definitions.
 Any valid and legal SystemC macros are Supported.